Jock Ewart: Career

 A goalkeeper, Ewart was born in Midlothian and raised in Bellshill; he began his career with a number of junior clubs in Lanarkshire, before joining Scottish League First Division club Airdrieonians in March 1909.
 He moved to England to join First Division club Bradford City in May 1912 for £1,200, a then-record fee for a goalkeeper.
 Either side of the First World War, Ewart made 302 appearances for the club, before returning Airdrieonians for a £300 fee in July 1923.
 In May 1927, Ewart returned to Bradford City, newly-relegated to the Third Division North, for a second spell, but lasted one season before seeing out his career with Second Division club Preston North End and retiring in 1931.
 Shortly after his retirement, Ewart was suspended from football sine die by the FA for an alleged match fixing incident.

 At representative level, Ewart made two appearances for the Scottish League XI in 1910 and 1911.
 He won a single full cap for Scotland in a 3–0 1920–21 British Home Championship win over England on 9 April 1921.
 After retiring from football, Ewart returned to the game as a trainer.

 Personal life

 Ewart spoke French and German and was a skilled flute, piccolo and violin player.
-He served as a private during the First World War, firstly in the West Yorkshire Regiment and latterly in the Training Reserve.
+He served as a private during the First World War, firstly in the West Yorkshire Regiment and latterly in the Training Reserve, and was seriously wounded in action.
 Ewart was a publican later in life.